On Unitary Monodromy of Second-Order Ordinary Differential Equations: Background on Unitary Monodromy

 \subsection{Unitarity}

-Given a nondegenerate Hermitian form $H$ on $\Comp^2$, we define the \emph{unitary group} of $H$ to be
+Given a nondegenerate Hermitian form $H$ on $\CC^2$, we define the \emph{unitary group} of $H$ to be

-generalizing the classical unitary group $\op{U}_2 = \op{U}(\mathbbm{1}_2)$.
-In general, we define \emph{unitarity} as follows: \begin{definition} A matrix group $G\subset\op{GL}(2,\Comp)$ is \emph{unitary} if $G\subset \op{U}(H)$ for a nondegenerate Hermitian form $H$. \end{definition} Importantly, unitarity is preserved under conjugation; if $h \in \op{GL}(2,\Comp)$, then we have
+generalizing the classical unitary group $\U_2 = \U(\mathbbm{1}_2)$.
+In general, we define \emph{unitarity} as follows: \begin{definition} A matrix group $G\subset\GL(2,\CC)$ is \emph{unitary} if $G\subset \U(H)$ for a nondegenerate Hermitian form $H$. \end{definition} Importantly, unitarity is preserved under conjugation; if $h \in \GL(2,\CC)$, then we have

 With this property in mind, we can break unitarity into two basic cases.
-If the form $H$ is (positive or negative) definite, it is conjugate to the Euclidean form $\pm\mathbbm{1}_2$; any group that preserves it must then be conjugate to a subgroup of $\op{U}_2$.
-Similarly, if the form $H$ is indefinite, the unitary group $U(H)$ is given (up to conjugation) by the following well-known result (e.g., see~\cite{beukers2007unitary}): \begin{proposition} Let
+If the form $H$ is (positive or negative) definite, it is conjugate to the Euclidean form $\pm\mathbbm{1}_2$, and any group that preserves it must be conjugate to a subgroup of $\U_2$.
+Similarly, if the form $H$ is indefinite, the unitary group $U(H)$ is given (up to conjugation) by the following well-known result (cf.~\cite{beukers2007unitary}): \begin{proposition} Let